Match Your Learning Style

 Our online degree options are perfect for working adults who are seeking to earn a degree or certificate.
 Whether you choose our self-paced, competency-based programs or our online programs that provide a more structured environment, you are sure to find learning opportunities that match your learning style.
 Our dedicated advisers ensure your needs are met and provide one-on-one guidance, either virtually or face-to-face.

-By combining unique programs, personalized advising and career planning, the College of Innovation and Design provides students with the knowledge, confidence and practical tools needed to become career-ready professionals, prepared to compete in the marketplace and add value to the global environment.
+By combining unique programs, personalized advising and career planning, the College of Innovation and Design provides you with the knowledge, confidence and practical tools needed to become a career-ready professional who is prepared to compete and contribute value in the global marketplace.

 Welcome from the Dean